Click to Skip Ad

 Tomohisa Yamashita and Fleur Geffrier in Apple’s “Drops of God.”
 Image source: Apple

 Drops of God, on the other hand, is a show that debuted with a perfect 100% score on Rotten Tomatoes precisely because it aspires to be something more fundamental than a checked box.
-It’s cinematic, gorgeous, bewildering, and the kind of show that stands as proof positive of that old bit of wisdom — about how “beautiful things don’t ask for attention.”
+It’s cinematic, gorgeous, bewildering, and the kind of show that stands as proof positive of how, to borrow a line from one of my favorite movies, beautiful things don’t ask for attention.

 The inheritance, including ownership of the man’s empire, will go to the winner of three wine-related challenges.
 The real winner, though, is you and me — the viewers of this work of art that’s as exquisite as a bottle of Château Lafite.